bombs-kim/pythonp/README.md

 with pythonp
 https://docs.python.org/3/howto/functional.html

-* If you want some other features, you are always welcome to make an issue, at the issue tab on the top menu.
+* If you want some other features, you are always welcome to make an issue at the issue tab on the top menu.